joedski/musings/Javascript/Journal 2020-11-07 - Very Simplistic Reactivity System.md

 ## Give It Another Go?

 Just a rehash of [the same thing as before](./Journal%202020-11-07%20-%20Very%20Simplistic%20Reactivity%20System%20%28Files%29/try-02-better-maybe), but [a little better organized this time](./Journal%202020-11-07%20-%20Very%20Simplistic%20Reactivity%20System%20%28Files%29/try-03-another-whack), I think.
-However, it grew because `Effect` became a whole class.
-There might be a bit of extra indirection that's going on, though.
-I'll take a look at it another day, I suppose.
+Or maybe not.
+The previous one had a certain elegance to it that I think better answered the "this is the only thing I need to do" nature of this problem.

+Maybe just give that another pass over and create some common components?
+Hm.